xabolcs/openwrt_hootoo_ht-tm02_oldstable/README.md

 If you get "Wrong file" message during firmware upgrade, try renaming the file to something shorter like `openwrt-firmware.bin`.

-After installing, you should then sysupgrade to the corresponding official OpenWRT images and continue using those images as normal.
+After installing, you should then sysupgrade to the corresponding official OpenWrt images and continue using those images as normal.

 ## Building